georgesutphin/MCB585-2023/_episodes/03-oyo-Lists.md

 &nbsp;

-We can use logical vectors to select data from a data frame.
+Each comparison generates a **logical vector** as output with the same number of elements as the vector on the left side of the relational operator, evaluating each input element relative to the right side of the operator.
+We can use logical vectors to select data from a **data frame**.

 ~~~